nmartin198/pyHS2MF6/docsrc/case_study.rst

     coupled mode simulation.
 Consequently, there was not an existing HSPF or MODFLOW 6 model available for the test case.
-As a result, the case study focuses on **pyHS2MF6** implementation and simulation rather than on the study site.
+As a result, the case study focuses on **pyHS2MF6** implementation and simulation rather than on scientific analysis of the study site.

 |